 Freddie Mac Rental Income on a Departing Residence

 Recently, a buyer had a scenario where he needed to count rental on the current residence, and Freddie Mac offered a better interest rate.
 Therefore, a Freddie conventional loan was the first choice.
 But, there ended up being a problem because Freddie takes it a step further in documenting this new rental income.
 Freddie Mac income from a new rental requires a few things:

 - Net profit on rental may not be used (if applicable)

 That last one is the tough one as many buyers that use rental from a departing residence are doing so for the first time.
 Thus, Freddie Mac may not be the option unless the buyer has the required landlord experience.

 Does USDA Allow Rental Income on a Departing Residence?

 First of all, it is important to point out a few USDA facts before getting into rentals.
-Borrowers may not have more than one USDA loan at a time (USDA may be used over and over again though).
-B
+Borrowers may not have more than one USDA loan at a time (USDA may be used over and over again, though).

 USDA does not allow new rent on a departing residence and requires two years of tax returns to prove rental income.
 Therefore, a USDA buyer who retains their current house must qualify on both full mortgage payments

-One final tip to remember if considering the use of rental income in any way is to not accept cash.
+One final tip to remember if considering the use of rental income in any way is not to accept cash.
 Why?
-Because it is rare that a buyer can prove where those funds came from.
+Because a buyer can rarely prove the source of those funds.
 If you remember, most of the examples provided require a copy of the rental check.
 Safeguard your purchase by always requiring a check or even a money order.
-If for some reason cash was provided, providing the tenant’s bank statement to show the exact amount was withdrawn on the date of the deposit could possibly work.
+If, for some reason, cash was provided, providing the tenant’s bank statement to show the exact amount was withdrawn on the date of the deposit could work.

 Has a lender told you something different?
 Were you denied a mortgage loan?
 Give OVM a call for a second opinion.